Ski Mask the Slump God: 2018–2024: Beware the Book of Eli, Stokeley, Sin City The Mixtape, and 11th Dimension

 Following the success of Stokeley, Goulbourne released only one single in 2019, "Carbonated Water".
 In July 2020, he released the single "Burn the Hoods" alongside a music video on Lyrical Lemonade.
 Simultaneously, he announced that his second album would release later that year, however the album was never released.
 Goulbourne has stated that he plans to release more music to the public.

 In May 2021, Goulbourne announced a mixtape titled Sin City The Mixtape to be released in June.
 He released Sin City on June 25.

 On November 21, 2023, Goulbourne announced his second studio album, 11th Dimension, and said that it is "coming so soon".
+On March 15, 2024, Goulbourne released the first single for his upcoming album, "Shibuya".
+On May 10, 2024, the second single was released, "Headrush".
+On June 7, 2024, Goulbourne released his second studio album, 11th Dimension.
+The project is supported by features from ATL Jacob, Future, XXXTentacion, Juice Wrld, Skilibeng & Corbin.

+2025–present: "Catch Me Outside 2" and The Lost Files

+In early 2025, Goulbourne signed a deal with Empire Distribution.
+On July 4, 2025, Goulbourne released a new single "Catch Me Outside 2" under Victor Victor and Empire.
+The single was released alongside a music video directed by frequent collaborator, Cole Bennett.

+On July 30, 2025, Goulbourne released The Lost Files, his first compilation album consisting of older SoundCloud tracks that were previously unavailable on streaming services.
+The album was released under his new label, Very Rare & Co, and Empire.
+The compilation is supported by 3 singles with XXXTentacion: "Fatality", "Broly", and "IWatchedHimDrown".

 Influences

-Goulbourne has said that his musical production has been most influenced by Busta Rhymes, Missy Elliot, and Chief Keef.
+Goulbourne has said that his musical production has been most influenced by Busta Rhymes, Missy Elliott, and Chief Keef.
 He has also stated he does not have any main musical influences; "I listen to every genre: rap, rock, classical, heavy metal...I listen to Adele sometimes too".